Mental illness in Middle-earth: Obsessive-compulsive disorder

 The scholar Andreas Minshew suggests that Frodo's behaviour resembled obsessive-compulsive disorder while carrying the Ring.
 Unlike other Ringbearers, Frodo recognizes the Ring's will as ego-dystonic, separate from and opposing his own will from the start of his quest.
 The thoughts and urges it generates are violating to his sense of self and cause him shame.
 This somewhat resembles harm-based OCD, where individuals experience intrusive thoughts, images, and urges to hurt others that contradict their core values.
 Minshew writes that Frodo's fear and hypervigilance are more warranted than in OCD, where individuals face no danger from acting on their intrusive thoughts.

 Paranoia

 Walker suggests that Denethor's increasingly "aberrant behavior" can be explained as despair and paranoia.
 As already mentioned, Croft writes that Frodo had to stay in cover on his quest to Mordor, constantly threatened by a watchful enemy he could not see.
 Edward Lense, in Mythlore, describes Frodo's continuing experience of seeing the Eye of Sauron wherever he goes as "read[ing] like the record of a paranoiac's delusions".

+The orcs' case

+Complex trauma

+The therapist Karen L. Pollock proposes that orcish behaviour could indicate complex post-traumatic stress disorder and intergenerational trauma.
+Orcs are raised in abusive environments amidst warfare.
+Under extreme neglect, their brutality could be a response to societal trauma rather than being an inherent trait.